...

 • when previously denied entering Italy or any other Schengen nation although you are a citizen of a third-world nation that has signed a visa liberalization agreement with the Schengen states.

-• Business: it is intended for non-EU/EEA travellers who need to enter Italy for business purposes;
+• Business: for non-EU/EEA travellers who need to enter Italy for business purposes;

 • Study: it allows non-EU citizens to enter Italy and officially join the Italian Education System.